flutter/website/src/resources/games-toolkit.md

 ## Other resources

-Once you feel ready to go beyond these games templates, investigate other resources that our community recommends.
+Once you feel ready to go beyond these games templates, investigate other resources that our community recommended.

 {% assign pkg-icon = '<span class="material-symbols-outlined">package_2</span>' %}
 {% assign doc-icon = '<span class="material-symbols-outlined">quick_reference_all</span>' %}